-Steve Hallowell: Hi, Marissa thank you so much for having me.
-So, as I said, I’m Steve Hallowell.
+Steve Hallowell: Hi, Marissa, and thank you so much for having me.
+I’m Steve Hallowell.
 I lead strategic services here at Highspot.
 My background is that I led sales enablement operations and strategy teams at a number of high-growth technology companies over the past decade.
-I recently joined Highspot to help our customers really benefit from some of the best practices out there, both across our customer base and across the industry.
+I recently joined Highspot to help our customers benefit from some of the best practices out there, both across our customer base and across the industry.

 MG: Perfect.
 Thank you, Steve.
 I think we can all agree that 2020 has forced a lot of companies to do an internal audit of what’s working, what’s not, and ways that they can continue to drive revenue.
 And because of this, I felt that it was only right that the first episode of this podcast cover the strategic enablement framework.
 What is it?
 What is the path to mastery and how can people get started?
 So, Steve, can you start by telling us a little bit about the strategic enablement framework and what it is?